napari/napari/docs/guides/event_loop.md

-Like most applications with a graphical user interface (GUI), napari operates within an **event loop** that waits for – and responds to – events triggered by the user interacting with the program.
+Like most applications with a graphical user interface (GUI), napari operates within an **event loop** that waits for – and responds to – events triggered by the user's interactions with the interface.
 These events might be something like a mouse click, or a keypress, and usually correspond to some specific action taken by the user (e.g. "user moved the gamma slider").